 The Thickness of your Diving Suit

-Whenever you see a dive suit with two numbers for the thickness, 3/2mm for instance, the first refers to the torso thickness, while the second refers to the legs and arms.
+Whenever you see a diving wetsuit with two numbers for the thickness, 3/2mm, for example, the first number refers to the torso thickness, while the second refers to the legs and arms.

 Although we all have different tolerances of the cold, there is a general rule of thumb, as noted below